 Spray 2 9-inch baking pans with non-stick spray with flour.
 I use “Baker’s Joy” but any non-stick spray with flour will work.
-If you don’t have any on hand, grease the pans and sprinkle in and shake around some flour.
-If doing this method, dump out any flour that doesn’t stick to the pans.
+If you do not have any on hand, grease the pans and sprinkle in and shake around some flour.
+If doing this method, dump out any flour that does not stick to the pans.

 Preheat oven to 350 degrees for metal or glass pans.
 Preheat oven to 325 degrees for dark or coated pans.